calvinchengx/helloreact/contents/sample.md

 * Source code is located in the `/src` directory.
 * The webpack-dev-server (invoked via `gulp`) sends modified source code to `/dist` directory and `/dist` is the base directory from which we run our dev server.

-## IN PROGRESS

-* Implement static site generation feature - markdown content in `./contents` can be built into html content and placed in `./build` via `node markdownToHtml` command.

 ## TODO

 * Integrate [flow](http://flowtype.org) into our workflow